HIV Project Manager

 - Experience communicating with media and writing for media.

-- Existing knowledge of local, state, and federal HIV/AIDS support programs.
+- Existing knowledge of local, state, and federal HIV/AIDS prevention and support programs and Ending the HIV Epidemic initiative.

 - At least four years of work experience in public health or Florida public policy, or a master’s degree in a related field.